Fowlart/startup_informer/readme.md

 chat history in telegram without a time limit, and exporting it to the file.
 Send the file for analysis.
 A separate process should be created in Python.
 Flag recognition should be organized at the bash script.~~

-- ~~Add working with Linux Keyring to store Telegram credentials~~

 - Add working with bash to automate install application on a new Linux VM

-- Add code to parse all Telegram user channels for looking up, messages by simple pattern(for the starting ).
+- Add code to parse all Telegram user channels for looking up, messages by simple pattern(as for the starting point).
 Use multithreading/multiprocessing/asyncio to parse multiple channels simultaneously.